Setup Twitch/YouTube Notifications

 User Settings > Connections > Twitch or YouTube

-If you would rather add your twitch channel without connecting your account with Discord, you can add our multipurpose bot Sx Bot and use the command /twitch add
+If you would rather add your twitch channel without connecting your account with Discord, you can add our multipurpose bot Sx Botarrow-up-right and use the command /twitch add

 3. Make sure that Streamer Mode is enabled in your user settings.